J-O-B/game-project/README.md

 contained within blocks-away.js.
 Knowing that only A-I are the accepted inputs I first tried using numbers or letter that are not A-I, this showed a result of FAIL, which is what
 I was expecting, then on entering A, B, C, D, E, F, G, H, or I a "TEST PASSED" note was shown.
 This testing paired with visual cues from playing the game formed just part of the regimented testing carried out from the start of this project.

+### Bugs:

+Multiple bugs were found in the creation of this project.

+IOS Bug:

+> The JavaScript in this project does not run on older IOS devices, but has been tested on IOS 14.2 with no faults.
+The problem seems to be with ".click" and ".on("click,...)".
+> After checking for a fix online, it seems as though this is a widespread bug which has been solved on all newer IOS devices.

+Unwanted Navigation:

+> Probably one of the most strange problems I have come across was this bug.
+In the Social page, there is a button at the bottom of the card labelled Email.
+Connected to this
+> is an event which will bring the user to the contact form if clicked.
+On testing, this button was displaying the "Settings" page when clicked, I was unable to find any reference
+> why this was happening which is why in the general.js file, I have specifically added "$(".settings").hide();" to stop this from happening.

 --------------------
 ## **Deployment**